modernice/goes/backend/mongo/README.md

 collections, indexes, and stored BSON fields, so existing data remains fully usable after the driver upgrade.

+That storage compatibility does not make application-defined BSON codecs source-compatible.
+Custom value codec method signatures must still be updated as described below.

 > **Tip:** This migration is well-suited for an AI coding agent.
 Give the agent
 > this README and the MongoDB migration guide linked below, then ask it to
-> update the driver dependency and affected APIs, run `go mod tidy`, compile
+> update the driver dependency and affected APIs, search for custom BSON codec
-> all code behind the `mongo` build tag, run the test suite, and review the
+> implementations, run `go mod tidy`, compile all code behind the `mongo` build
-> resulting diff.
+> tag, run the test suite, and review the resulting diff.

 MongoDB maintains a comprehensive
 [Go Driver 2.0 migration guide](https://github.com/mongodb/mongo-go-driver/blob/master/docs/migration-2.0.md).